 At the bottom of your campaign overview, you’ll be able to see metrics for your push notifications.

 We’ll also show an error rate for each message.
 This is the percentage of all messages in a campaign which were returned failed.

-To track opened metrics, you need to add some code to your app to detect when opens occur and then send “open” events to Customer.io as documented in our Technical Integration Guide.
+To track opened metrics, you need to either integrate with our SDKs or add some code to your app to detect when opens occur and then send “open” events to Customer.io as documented in our Technical Integration Guide.
 Note, you need to include the

 CIO-Delivery-Token parameters from the push when sending open events to Customer.io.

 When filtering deliveries, you can choose to only see push notifications.
 In this view, you’ll be able to see:

 - a name and link to the individual push notification

 - which customer triggered that message, and how many of their devices we attempted to send to